jundialwan/jundialwan.github.io/src/stories-md/me-and-rubiks-cube.md

 I got 8.86 seconds.
 The crowd give me a round of applause.

 That's my best time on official competition of Rubik's cube.
 I also manage to get my official best for 2x2 by 2.34 seconds and one-handed 3x3 by 14.82 seconds.

 That's my peek performance in a single competition, I could say.
 It was 2017, also my last Rubik's cube competition, yet.

-I never committed to any hobbies at the level of my commitment to Rubik's cube. it was my proudest thing I could ever be proud of.
+I never committed to any hobbies at the level of my commitment to Rubik's cube.
+It was my proudest thing I could ever be proud of.
 It was my trophy.

 For most people, that's very fast.
 Although, at professional world level my results is a joke xD.
 Best world solver could solve the cube within 5-7 seconds most of their solve.

 At national level, I only manage to get to #72 for my 8.86 seconds.
 I never really work hard enough to get better.

 In my defense, it because I never really looking for the best speed, not even become a national champions.
 There is something other than speed that hooked me so bad.
 Other that being the fastest.